CraigFoote/ca.footeware.java.texty3/README.md

 # texty3

-A minimal text editor, third in a series - the first in [C](https://github.com/CraigFoote/ca.footeware.c.texty), the second using [python-GTK](https://github.com/CraigFoote/ca.footeware.py.texty2) and now this one written in Java and using [Java-GI](https://jwharm.github.io/java-gi/) GTK/ADW bindings.
+A minimal text editor, third in a series - the first in [C](https://github.com/CraigFoote/ca.footeware.c.texty), the second using [python-Gtk](https://github.com/CraigFoote/ca.footeware.py.texty2) and now this one written in Java and using [Java-GI](https://jwharm.github.io/java-gi/) Gtk/Adw bindings.
 Each is packaged as a flatpak.

-This version uses the [maven-flatpak-plugin](https://github.com/bithatch/maven-flatpak-plugin) to create flatpak artifacts.
+The first two were developed in GNOME Builder and this one I developed in eclipse and uses the [maven-flatpak-plugin](https://github.com/bithatch/maven-flatpak-plugin) to create flatpak artifacts.

 ## Prerequisites